 From visiting the county jail to writing an op-ed, Teacher Policy Fellows seeks to provide teachers with a truly unique experience.
 Part graduate seminar and part Leadership Chattanooga, the cohort will meet monthly to learn about policies and our community, to develop the skills necessary for effective advocacy and to take action in changing Chattanooga for the better.
 Sessions include:

-The first cohort of 15-20 educators will begin in April of 2016, meeting monthly through July 2017.
 In addition to professional development and a one-of-a-kind experience, teachers will also receive a $1,000 stipend.